 Five of these sites were then selected for further detailed analysis given their potential contribution to mobilise commercial-scale carbon, capture and storage (CCS) projects for power and industrial use in the UK.
 Outline storage development plans and budgets were prepared for each.

-Under the terms of the DECC funding package, the ETI is publishing on its website the detailed reports from the project and providing access to the sub-surface geological models.
+Under the terms of the DECC funding package, the ETI published on its website the detailed reports from the project and provides access to the sub-surface geological models.

-The project has built on data from CO2 Stored - the UK’s CO2 storage atlas - a database which was created from the ETI’s UK Storage Appraisal Project.
-This is now publically available and being further developed by The Crown Estate and the British Geological Survey.
+The project built on data from CO2 Stored - the UK’s CO2 storage atlas - a database which was created from the ETI’s UK Storage Appraisal Project.
+This was made publicly available and open to further development by The Crown Estate and the British Geological Survey.
 Information on CO2Stored is available at www.co2stored.com

 The Summary Report and associated outcomes are now available.
 Please search the table listed below.